xtaran/unburden-home-dir/README.md

-* In case unburden-home-dir moved something it wasn't expected to, you can try to undo all of unburden-home-dir's doing by running "unburden-home-dir -u".
+* In case unburden-home-dir moved something it wasn't expected to, you can try to undo all of unburden-home-dir's doing by running

+  > unburden-home-dir -u

   Nevertheless this functionality is less well tested as unburden-home-dir's normal operation mode, so it may not be able to undo everything.

   unburden-home-dir's undo mode (of course) can't undo modifications where it has been told to remove all files and create an empty